aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-jpeg/_index.md

 The code example given below demonstrates how to export your project data to JPEG.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-SaveProjectAsJPEG-SaveProjectAsJPEG.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-ConvertingProjectData-SaveProjectAsJPEG.cs" >}}